-My husband’s birthday is this week and he’s getting just one present… a portable jobsite table saw that he picked out himself.
-He spent a lot of time researching table saws, and the one he chose has the degree of accuracy and extra features that he needs when he builds furniture.
-His old table saw is a thirty-nine year old workhorse that will still be used for less precise work.
-Actually, the reliability of the old saw is the reason my husband wanted to buy the same brand again.
+We recently bought a portable jobsite table saw.
+The one we chose has the degree of accuracy and extra features that we need when we build furniture, but our old table saw is a thirty-nine year old workhorse that will still be used for less precise work.
+Actually, the reliability of the old saw is the reason we wanted to buy the same brand again.

-So before my husband ordered the saw, he asked the customer service representative to check that it was in stock in the warehouse and that it would not be shipped from any of their stores.
-He was assured that the saw would come directly from the warehouse, so he placed the order.
+So before we ordered the saw, we asked the customer service representative to check that it was in stock in the warehouse and that it would not be shipped from any of the comapny’s many stores.
+We were assured that the saw would come directly from the warehouse.
+So we placed the order.

 An order confirmation arrived by email almost immediately and included a notification that because that particular saw was out of stock at the warehouse, the order would be fulfilled by one of the company’s stores.

 We were not pleased.
-My husband immediately called to cancel the order and was told the order could not be cancelled.
-The person he spoke to said that although there had been a problem in the past with stores sending shopworn or returned merchandise, she could personally guarantee that the saw would be new and in a factory-sealed box… that new policies were in place and all stores were required to ship only NEW merchandise.
+We immediately called to cancel the order and were told the order could not be cancelled.
+The person we spoke to said that although there had been a problem in the past with stores sending shopworn or returned merchandise, she could personally guarantee that the saw would be new and in a factory-sealed box… that new policies were in place and all stores were required to ship only NEW merchandise.
 We were still not convinced, but we had no options.

 UPS delivered the saw two days ago.
 The box was ripped in three places and was so dirty and stained that much of the writing on the box was obscured.
 Despite the dirt and stains the box appeared to be factory-sealed and taped.